airbnb/synapse/README.md

 For example, with two children watchers that have backends of `[a, b]` and `[c, d]`, it will return `[a, b, c, d]`.

+The `config_for_generator` cannot be easily merged; intead, we pick the first non-empty config.
+As such, when using `union` you should ensure that only one watcher returns a config or that all watchers have the same config.

 * `method`: must be `union`

 ###### Sequential Resolver ######